Return Home > Families of Donors > Coping With The Loss Of A Loved One > Support Services & Resources > Hope for the Holidays

 This article from Open to Hope also includes some helpful ideas as you move through these challenging weeks ahead.
 “Navigating Grief Through the Holidays”

 The Hospice Foundation of America emphasizes the three C’s: Choose, Communicate and Compromise.
-Learn more by reading “Three C’s for Holiday Grief”.
+Learn more by reading “Three C’s for Coping with Grief”.

 Alan Wolfelt with the Center for Loss offers some simple but powerful advice on finding ways to cope during the stressful and emotional holiday season.
 Learn more here.